 The University partners with leading businesses across the industry

-  Upon commencing the Masters programme, students undertake the module ‘Extended Fine Art Practice and Research Methodologies’ (20 credits).
-This provides a grounding in different research-based methods and methodologies in Fine Art.
+When you start this course, you will being with the module ‘Extended Fine Art Practice and Research Methodologies’ to give you a grounding in different research-based methods in Fine Art.

-  During the first trimester students also undertake the 20 credit studio-based module ‘Fine Art Practice’ wherein students begin to critically re-appraise and position their creative practice.
-Full-time students will also be enrolled on ‘Interfacings,’ a 20 credit module that considers a set of theoretical debates, issues and contexts that are pertinent to an interdisciplinary approach to artistic practice.
+During the first trimester you will also undertake the 20 credit studio-based module ‘Fine Art Practice’ in which you will begin to critically re-appraise and position your creative practice.
+If you are studying full-time, you will also take ‘Interfacings’, a 20 credit module that considers a set of theoretical debates, issues and contexts that are pertinent to an interdisciplinary approach to artistic practice.

-  During the second trimester students enrol on the 40 credit module ‘Fine Art Practice and Context.’
-This module culminates in a public developmental exhibition of their work.
-Alongside this module, full-time students can opt to take either the project-based ‘Independent Study’ module or the 20 credit module ‘Creative Practice and Enterprise.’
+Your second trimester will include ‘Fine Art Practice and Context’, which culminates in a public developmental exhibition of your work.
+While you are studying this module, full-time students can also opt to take either the project-based ‘Independent Study’ or the 20 credit module ‘Creative Practice and Enterprise.’

-  The final stage of the MA Fine Art course entails the student producing and exhibiting a body of creative work or completing a 15-18,000 word dissertation.
+The final stage of the MA Fine Art course will include either producing and exhibiting a body of creative work or completing a 15-18,000 word dissertation.

 Fine Art Practice and Documentation (20 credits)

 - Core module Y

 Interfacings: Fine Art and Postmodern Practice (20 credits)